-At inception of the hedging relationship, Kyocera documents the economic relationship between hedging instruments and hedged items, including Kyocera's risk management objective, strategy for undertaking the hedge, methods for assessing whether a hedging relationship meets the hedge effectiveness requirements and methods for measuring hedge effectiveness and hedge ineffectiveness.
-Kyocera judges that the hedge is effective if all of the following requirements are met:
+At inception of the hedging relationship, Kyocera documents the economic relationship between hedging instruments and hedged items, risk management objectives, strategy for undertaking the hedge, methods for assessing whether a hedging relationship meets the hedge effectiveness requirements and methods for measuring hedge effectiveness and hedge ineffectiveness.
+A hedge is determined to be effective when all of the following criteria are met:

-- there is an economic relationship between the hedged item and hedging instrument - the effect of credit risk does not dominate the value changes that result from that economic relationship - The hedge ratio of the hedging relationship is the same as that resulting from the quantity of the hedged item that the entity actually hedges and the quantity of the hedging instrument that the entity actually uses to hedge that quantity of hedged item.
+- There is an economic relationship between the hedged item and hedging instrument - The effect of credit risk does not dominate the value changes that result from that economic relationship - The hedge ratio of the hedging relationship is the same as that resulting from the quantity of the hedged item that the entity actually hedges and the quantity of the hedging instrument that the entity actually uses to hedge that quantity of hedged item.

-This process includes linking all derivatives designated as cash flow hedge to specific assets and liabilities on the financial position or forecasted transactions.
+This process includes linking all derivatives designated as cash flow hedges to specific assets and liabilities on the financial position or forecasted transactions.
 Kyocera's associate utilizes interest rate swaps mainly with applying hedge accounting to convert a variable-rate debt into fixed rate for the purpose of fixing cash flows for funds procured at variable interest rates.

 Kyocera discontinue hedge accounting prospectively only when the hedging relationship ceases to meet the qualifying criteria after taking into account any adjustment to the hedge ratio of hedging relationship.